kurmasz-assignments/cis452-lab-8-scheduling/README.md

 }
 ```

-1. Depending on whether or not affinity is set,
+2. Depending on whether or not affinity is set,
    is the program faster, slower, or about the same?

-2. Approximately how large is the difference?
+3. Approximately how large is the difference?
 (Two times?
 Ten times?)

-3. Explain **why** you observed the performance that you did.
+4. Explain **why** you observed the performance that you did.

-4. Explain how you can use the `top` program to verify that your affinity request has been honored.
+5. Explain how you can use the `%CPU` field the `top` program to verify that your affinity request has been honored.

-5. Predict what will happen if you add a second CPU to `set`.
+6. Predict what will happen if you add a second CPU to `set`.

-6. Add a second CPU to `set` and verify.
+7. Add a second CPU to `set` and verify.
 (Include a screen shot of `top`.)

 ### Yielding